symmetry-mag/style-guide/docs/writing-about-gender-sex-and-sexual-orientation.md

 “Simply because a person is currently in a relationship with someone of the same sex, that does not negate the person's bisexual orientation.
 Similarly, if a person is in what appears to be a heterosexual relationship, that also does not negate the person's bisexual orientation.”

-AP notes: “Some people prefer *pansexual*, which describes people attracted to others regardless of their gender.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/gender-and-sexuality) notes: “Some people prefer *pansexual*, which describes people attracted to others regardless of their gender.”

 ### cisgender

-AP defines *cisgender* as “people whose gender identity matches the [sex] they were assigned at birth.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/gender-and-sexuality) defines *cisgender* as “people whose gender identity matches the [sex] they were assigned at birth.”

 In the article “[Ask a Radical Copyeditor: Are There Limits to Self-Identity Language?](https://radicalcopyeditor.com/2018/07/24/are-there-limits-to-self-identity-language/),” Alex Kapitan notes that “*cis* is not (necessarily) an identity, it is a neutral description of the interaction between a person’s identity and their birth-assigned sex.”
 The [*GLAAD Media Reference Guide - Transgender*](https://www.glaad.org/reference/transgender) explains: “‘Cis-’ is a Latin prefix meaning ‘on the same side as,’ and is therefore an antonym of ‘trans-.’”